developerdwivedi/React-blog-App/README.md

 ![after login screen](https://github.com/developerdwivedi/React-blog-App/blob/0707997e6524104198c326413d265edccaab32ea/Screenshot%202024-09-20%20000318.png)
 Upon logging in or registering, users will be directed to the homepage, where they can browse all posts created by other users and create their own posts, along with their titles, descriptions, and images.

+### Make a single Blog Page to read the full blog.
 ![after login screen](https://github.com/developerdwivedi/React-blog-App/blob/b332d84ec71d9b7e6a94ccb09d69b18df1d86ab8/Screenshot%202024-09-20%20171144.png)
 Make a single Blog Page to read the full blog.